Are hippies just people?

 The biggest cause of bad feelings between groups is the fear of some parents that their children will be introduced to drugs.

-The second biggest cause of hostility, he says, is swearing, especialy if the taboo is broken by women.
+The second biggest cause of hostility, he says, is swearing, especially if the taboo is broken by women.

 Mr. Maxwll divides Slocan Valley residents into three groups that, he says, identify each other pretty well: Doukhobors, Anglos and freaks.”